razak17/jellyfinopenrc/README.md

 # jellyfinopenrc
-Just a openrc service for jellyfin that works with the AUR version
+Just an openrc service for jellyfin that works with the AUR version

 ## Installation
 1. Install the jellyfin-bin package from the AUR (yay -S jellyfin-bin).